cernak/cernak/README.md

 # Hello, Thank You for Visiting 👋

-I'm a full-stack web developer and UX/UI designer with a passion for learning, coding, and designing exceptional digital experiences.
+I'm a web developer and UX/UI designer with a passion for learning, coding, and designing exceptional digital experiences.
 With over fifteen years of hands-on experience, I've honed my skills in various aspects of web development, e-commerce, SEO, WordPress theme/plugin development, hosting, and troubleshooting.
 My expertise extends to both web and mobile development, with an emphasis on ensuring optimal user experiences through UX/UI design and accessibility.

 ## Key Skills: